in-toto/in-toto/demo/README.md

 # should output 0
 ```

-### Tampering with the supply chain
+### Tampering with the software supply chain
-Now, let’s try to tamper with the supply chain.
+Now, let’s try to tamper with the software supply chain.
 Imagine that someone got a hold of `foo.py` before it was passed over to
 Carl (e.g., someone hacked into the version control system).
 We will simulate
 this by changing `foo.py` on Bob's machine (in `functionary_bob` directory)